-Next SDSU Extension Drought Hour Set for June 28
+Next SDSU Extension Drought Hour Set For June 28

 • “Nitrate QuikTest for Standing Forages,” Jaelyn Quintana, SDSU Extension Sheep Field Specialist

-There is no fee to attend, but participants will need to register for the weekly webinars on the SDSU Extension Events page (extension.sdstate.edu/events).
+There is no fee to attend, but participants must register for the weekly webinars on the SDSU Extension Events page (extension.sdstate.edu/events).
 Confirmation Zoom links and reminders will be emailed to attendees.

 In addition to the weekly webinar series, SDSU Extension has devoted an entire page on the Extension website to addressing drought concerns (extension.sdstate.edu/drought).
 To receive regular updates and the latest resources on drought conditions, South Dakotans are also encouraged to subscribe to Extension’s newsletters (extension.sdstate.edu/about/newsletters).